atlantichabitatmodels/communityofpractice/pages/meetings.md

 For the next set of meetings, we'll enjoy model showcases from community members!

 Do you have a model to showcase?!
-Please reach out to [charity.robicheau@accdc.ca](mailto:charity.robicheau@accdc.ca)!
+Please reach out to [pender.jocelyn@gmail.com](mailto:pender.jocelyn@gmail.com)!

 To participate, I'd ask that you: